CapTen101/VLC-docs/index.rst

 ..
-VLC User Documentation documentation master file, created by sphinx-quickstart on Mon Sep  9 19:49:25 2019.
+VLC User Documentation master file, created by sphinx-quickstart on Mon Sep  9 19:49:25 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.